aishwaryanr/awesome-generative-ai-guide/README.md

-# :star: :bookmark: awesome-generative-ai-resources (Generative AI Guide)
+# :star: :bookmark: awesome-generative-ai (Generative AI Guide)
 A one stop repository for generative AI research updates, interview resources, notebooks and much more!

 Happy Learning!